ropensci/GSODR/paper/paper.md

 converted from knots to meters per second.
 Additional useful values, actual vapour pressure, saturated water vapour pressure, and relative humidity are calculated and included in the final output.
-Station data are merged with weather data for the final file which include the following fields:
+Station data are merged with weather data for the final file which includes the following fields:

 * **STNID** - Station number (WMO/DATSAV3 number) for the location;